alok/notational-fzf-vim/README.md

 " String.
 Default is first in directory list. let g:nv_main_directory = g:nv_directories[0]

 " Boolean.
-Display filename in matches.
-Set to 0 if you want to hide the filename. let g:nv_show_filepath = 1

-" Boolean.
 Show preview.
 Set by default.
 Pressing Alt-p in FZF will toggle this for the current search. let g:nv_show_preview = 1